Green IT In IoT

 Financial Benefits of Green IT in IoT

-Adopting Green IT practices in IoT is not just an ethical choice; it also makes sound financial sense.
+Adopting Green IT in IoT is not just an ethical choice; it also makes sound financial sense.
 Here’s how:

 2. Lower Operational Costs: Sustainable IoT systems often require less maintenance and have longer lifespans, reducing the total cost of ownership.
+For example, solar-powered IoT devices eliminate the need for frequent battery replacements.

 Environmental Impact of Green IT in IoT